Ștefan Lătescu

-Ștefan Lătescu (ステファン・ラテスク; born 25 December 2001) is a Romanian professional kickboxer and boxer, and former Muay Thai and kempo practitioner, currently signed to Dynamite Fighting Show and K-1.
+Ștefan Lătescu (ステファン・ラテスク; born 25 December 2001) is a Romanian professional kickboxer, former boxer, and former Muay Thai and kempo practitioner, currently signed to GLORY.
 A former amateur in two sports, Lătescu notched over 150 wins in amateur kickboxing, and is the youngest senior heavyweight champion in the amateur boxing history of Romania.
 He is still undefeated nationally in boxing.

-As of 1 January 2023, Lătescu is ranked the #8 light-heavyweight kickboxer in the world by Beyond Kick.
+As of 1 October 2025, Lătescu is ranked the #7 light-heavyweight in the world.

 Professional kickboxing career

 DFS

 Lătescu made his professional debut against Eugen Mailat at DFS 7 on March 5, 2020.
 He won the fight by a first-round technical knockout.
 Lătescu was placed in the Dynamite Fighting Show Heavyweight tournament immediately afterwards, as he was booked to face Ionuț Iancu in the quarterfinals of the one-day tournament, which took place at DFS 8 on August 20, 2020.
 He lost the fight by split decision.

 Lătescu bounced back from his first professional loss with a unanimous decision win over Florin Ivănoaie at DFS 9 on December 4, 2020.
 Lătescu next faced Marius Munteanu at DFS 10 on March 10, 2021.
 He won the fight by unanimous decision.
 Lătescu would go on to notch two more victories prior to fighting for his first professional title, as he overcame Dževad Poturak by unanimous decision at DFS 11 on June 4, 2021, and Konstantin Gluhov by unanimous decision at DFS 12 on September 22, 2021.
 His four fight win streak earned Lătescu the chance to face Ionuț Iancu for the vacant DFS Heavyweight Championship at DFS 13 on December 15, 2021.
 He lost the rematch by a second-round technical knockout, as he was knocked down three times by the two minute mark of the round.

 Lătescu made his Senshi debut against Olivier Langlois-Ross at Senshi 12 on July 9, 2022.
 He won the fight by a third-round knockout.
 Lătescu next faced Jakob Styben at Senshi 13 in September 2022.
 He won the fight by unanimous decision.
 Lătescu returned to Dynamite Fighting Show in order to face Sam Tevette at DFS 14 on October 19, 2022.
 He won the fight by a first-round knockout.